top of page

 Some very interesting things here.
 First of all there’s some debate about whether Nymphas was a man or a woman because the NT manuscripts vary on this point but the majority of them agree that Nymphas was a male and the local church met at his house.

 Home churches are biblical!
 In fact, specific church buildings didn’t even exist until sometime in the 3rd century.
 It is perfectly fine to meet for church in a home and in many ways I think it’s the better model.
 There’s closer fellowship, more time for intimate study of God’s Word, you aren’t having to pay for an additional building and on and on.
-The American model of “going to church” certainly has a lot of flaws.
+Outside of Independent Fundamental Baptists, the American model of “going to church” certainly has a lot of flaws.

 16 And when this epistle is read among you, cause that it be read also in the church of the Laodiceans; and that ye likewise read the epistle from Laodicea.